illepic/downfall-guild/README.md

 }
 ````

-If vagrant did not already add these entries to your hosts file, add the following to `\Windows\System32\drivers\etc\hosts` on Windows or `/etc/hosts` on OSX/Linux:
+If vagrant did not already add these entries to your hosts file, add the following to `/etc/hosts` on OSX/Linux:

 ````text
 192.168.88.88  d8.local.downfallguild.org